 Outline

 Overview

 Recent Evolution and Current Conditions

 MJO Index Information

 MJO Index Forecasts

 MJO Composites

 Overview

-The MJO remained active during the past week, with the enhanced phase now over the central Pacific.
+The MJO remained active during the past week, with the enhanced phase now over the east-central Pacific.

-Dynamical model forecasts of the MJO index generally support a continued eastward propagation of the MJO signal, although there is considerable spread among the guidance.
+Dynamical model forecasts of the MJO index generally support a continued eastward propagation of the MJO signal, although there is considerable spread among the guidance and the forcing mechanisms by which the models continue the signal is unclear.

-The MJO continues to constructively interfere with the background El Niño state, resulting in widespread intense convection across the equatorial central Pacific.
+The MJO is likely to continue to constructively interfere with the ongoing El Nino for at least the first week of the outlook period.
+Week-2 has high uncertainty with some models completely eliminating any MJO signal.

 The MJO is likely to continue playing a role in the pattern of anomalous convection along with the ongoing El Nino.

 850-hPa Vector Wind Anomalies (m s-1)

 Note that shading denotes the zonal wind anomaly

 Blue shades: Easterly anomalies

 Red shades: Westerly anomalies

-Westerly anomalies persisted over the southeastern Indian Ocean and northern Australia, while easterlies expanded across the equatorial Maritime Continent.
+Easterly anomalies shifted slightly eastward over the Indian Ocean and Maritime Continent.

-A strong westerly wind burst was observed along and south of the equator over the central Pacific.
-Westerly wind anomalies diminished over the eastern Pacific.
+A strong westerly wind burst continued over the Central Pacific Ocean, with some westerly anomalies expanding eastward to near 90W.
 850-hPa Zonal Wind Anomalies (m s-1) Westerly anomalies (orange/red shading) represent anomalous west-to-east flow

 Easterly anomalies (blue shading) represent anomalous east-to-west flow The red box highlights the persistent lowfrequency westerly wind anomalies associated with ENSO.
 A robust MJO event was observed in late June through mid-July.
 Otherwise, tropical cyclone activity across much of the Pacific provided the primary transient influence on the overall ENSO pattern for much of the NH summer.
 An eastward shift in the pattern was observed in late October, related to subseasonal activity.
-More recently, renewed MJO activity produced an eastward propagation of westerly anomalies from the Indian Ocean to the central Pacific during December and early January.
+More recently, renewed MJO activity produced an eastward propagation of westerly anomalies from the Indian Ocean to the central Pacific.